This policy outlines Alphacrucis College (AC) subject or unit assessment principles and processes.

 Some postgraduate courses require the completion of an externally marked research project.
 Such projects will be marked by one qualified external academic whose area of expertise is aligned with the topic of the project.
 An examiner should:

 - hold a degree of a level at least equivalent to the one of the project being marked, or preferably, AQF +1 Level to the student's course;

 - have research and/or professional expertise appropriate to the student's research topic.

-The student should provide to the supervisor a list of examiners that may have a potential conflict of interest or other reason why the appointment of a marker may be inappropriate.
-The supervisor then provides three suggested names of examiners to the Program Director.
-The external examiner will then be appointed by the Program Director.
+The student and supervisor should agree to up to three potential examiners, noting any that may have a potential conflict of interest or other reason why the appointment of a marker may be inappropriate.
+The supervisor then provides the names of up to three suggested examiners to the Program Director (or equivalent).
+The external examiner will then be appointed by the Program Director (or equivalent).

-Once the research is examined, the examiner sends the result to the Program Director who informs the supervisor and, in turn, the student.
+Once the research is examined, the examiner sends the result to the Program Director (or equivalent) who informs the supervisor and, in turn, the student.
 The examiner and the student are not to make direct contact until after the examination report has been received.
 Any grievance must adhere to the Complaint and Grievance Resolution Policy.

 Assessment Word Count

-If the assessment is more than 10% under the stated word count, it is likely the requirements of the assessment will not have been met in an adequate fashion, which will affect the grade.
-If the assessment exceeds the word count by more than 10%, the marker may stop grading the assessment at that point; and if the argument has not been sufficiently made (including requirements for a conclusion) the grade will likely to be adversely affected.
+If a written assessment is more than 10% under the stated word count, it is likely the requirements of the assessment will not have been met, which will affect the grade.
+If the assessment exceeds the word count by more than 10%, the marker may stop grading the assessment at that point; if the argument has not been sufficiently made, or requirements such as a conclusion etc. met, the grade is likely to be affected.
 It remains at the discretion of the marker to determine the extent to which the submission meets the requirements and expectations of the assessment, and to apply reasonable grading and penalties accordingly.